filakhtov/gentoo-use-docs/net-libs/libsoup.md

 # net-libs/libsoup

-### debug
-Pass the `--enable-debug=yes` option to the configure script.
-Build and install a `libsoup` library with debugging symbols and include additional debugging GLib code into it.

-This flag should only be enabled if there is a need to debug the library itself or any dependent apps.

 ### gssapi
-Pass the `--with-gssapi` option to the configure script.
+Pass the `-Dgssapi=true` (`false` if the flag is disabled) option to the meson build script.
 Use the `libkrb5` to provides support for the Kerberos (GSS-API - Generic Security Services API) HTTP Authentication.

 This flag should only be enabled if there is a need to use Kerberos HTTP authentication via the library.

+### gtk-doc
+Pass the `-Dgtk_doc=true` option to the meson build script.
+Use the Gtk-Doc tool to generate an API reference documentation in the HTML format and install it into the `/usr/share/gtk-doc` directory.

+It is safe to disable this flag if there is no need for developer documentation.

 ### introspection
-Pass the `--enable-introspection` option to the configure script.
+Pass the `-Dintrospection=true` (`false` when this flag is disabled) option to the meson build script.
 Generate the `Soup-2.4.gir` GIR metadata file to provide dynamic bindings for the `libsoup` library to languages other than C.

 It is safe to disable the flag.

 ### samba
-Pass the `--with-ntlm-auth=/usr/bin/ntlm_auth` option to the configure script.
+Pass the `-Dntlm=true` option to the meson build script.
 Use a Samba's `winbind` daemon helper - the `ntlm_auth` tool to provide support for NTLM (NT LAN Manager) single-sign-on authentication.

 This flag should be enabled if there is a need to use apps that utilise the `libsoup` library as a client for the NTLM authentication.